 Global Focus.
 Becoming a globally focused university has become a key characteristic of PLU’s academic program.
 That distinction was publicly recognized in 2009 when PLU became the first university in Washington state – and the first private university on the West Coast – to receive the prestigious Senator Paul Simon Award for Campus Internationalization.
 Today, two-thirds of the faculty have international expertise and experience, and nearly 50 percent of all students participate in at least one study-away experience while at PLU.

 Student-Faculty Research.
 Expanded student-faculty research opportunities have enhanced the highly valued educational experience of students and faculty working one-on-one and in small groups to delve deeply into issues critical to disciplines across the curriculum.
-There are now several endowments for collaborative research: the Kelmer Roe Research Fellowship in the humanities; the Severtson/Forest Foundation Fellowship in the social sciences; as well as Undergraduate Research Funds in the natural sciences, the School of Arts and Communication, the School of Nursing and the Wang Center for Global Education.
+There are now several endowments for collaborative research: the Kelmer Roe Research Fellowship in the humanities; the Severtson/Forest Foundation Fellowship in the social sciences; as well as Undergraduate Research Funds in the natural sciences, the School of Arts and Communication, the School of Nursing and the Wang Center for Global and Community Engaged Education.

 Lives of Service and Vocation.
 In the language of the Mary Oliver poem from which PLU’s Wild Hope Project gets its name, PLU invites students to ponder, “What will you do with your one wild and precious life?”
 “Wild” because so much is possible and unpredictable and the complexities of the world are so great, and “precious” because the life of each individual student vitally matters and is full of promise.
 Our commitment to improving the quality of reflection on vocation – meaning and purpose – has contributed to PLU being a more intellectually rigorous, developmentally astute, theologically rich, and world-informed environment for students.